BhawishKumar009/2-D-Chess-in-Processing/README.md

 # 2-D-Chess-in-Processing
+# PLEASE INSTALL MINIM LIBRARY IN PROCESSING BEFORE RUNNING THE CODE
 This 2D chess game implementation in Python demonstrates a creative twist on the classic chess gameplay.
 By allowing the capture of the King, the game introduces a fresh and exciting dynamic that challenges traditional chess strategies.

 The program's structure is well-organized, with distinct stages that guide the user through the experience.
 The MENU, INSTRUCTIONS, PLAY, and RESULT screens provide a clear and intuitive flow, making it easy for players to navigate the game.